RGB-Tools/RGB-Documentation/state-transitions.md

 Assignments are the fundamental constructs that are responsible for the **Seal Definition** operation and the related **Owned State** which such the Seal Definition is bounded to.
 They are the core parts which allows for the **rightful transfer** of some digital property described in the Owned State, to a New Owner identified by the possession of a specific Bitcoin UTXO.
 Assignment can be compared to Outputs of Bitcoin Transaction, but embeds eventually more capabilities and potentialities.

 Each Assignment is composed by the following components:
-* The `Assignment_yype` which is the semantic identifier of the digital property being stored in the Assignment (e.g. the `assetOwner` used in token transfers);
+* The `Assignment_type` which is the semantic identifier of the digital property being stored in the Assignment (e.g. the `assetOwner` used in token transfers);
 * the `Seal Definition` which is sub-construct containing the reference to the UTXO;
 * The `Owned State` which specify in which ways the properties associated to the type are modified.

 ##### Revealed / Concealed form